Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool with concrete examples: 'when someone says 'pick up where we left off on X', 'what's the status of X', or 'where did we end on X''.
-This provides clear context for usage without needing to specify exclusions or alternatives.
+Explicitly provides example queries for when to use the tool: 'pick up where we left off on X', 'what's the status of X', 'where did we end on X'.
+This gives clear guidance on appropriate use cases versus alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.